hapax/hapax.github.io/assets/simple-physics.md

 **Exercise 3 (ideal gas law).** A gas of $\mathcal{N}$ particles takes up space (with volume $V$), presses on its container (with pressure
   $P$), and is hot (with temperature $\mathcal{T}$).
+  These properties are not independent!
+  Their relationship is revealed by dimensional analysis.

 <figure>
     <div style="text-align:center"><img src